Qqkyu/is-node-modules-import/README.md

 ### Absolute node_modules imports

-- `import <X> from "home/user/.../prettier"
+- `import <X> from "home/user/.../prettier"`
-- `import <X> from "home/user/.../node_modules/prettier"
+- `import <X> from "home/user/.../node_modules/prettier"`

 ### Non-existent node_modules

-If you provide an import path with a file from `node_modules` which doesn't exists, the function will return false.
+If you provide an import path with a file from `node_modules` which doesn't exist, the function will return false.